 Assistant Director for Student Organizations, University of Kentucky

 B.A.
 Economics and Business Administration, 2012, Bellarmine University

 M.Ed.
 College Student Personnel, 2014, University of Louisville

 Caitlyn is a native Kentuckian, originally hailing from Louisville, KY.
 She is excited to continue serving the Bluegrass and living out her passion of helping others at the University of Kentucky after working at Eastern Kentucky University.
 Caitlyn loves the challenges and opportunities that working at a large, public institution brings.
 She loves the campus community and Lexington community and is looking forward to getting more involved at the city and state level within the coming years.
-Most recently, Caitlyn is involved with Girls on the Run, serving for her second season as a coach.
+Most recently, Caitlyn is involved with Girls on the Run, serving for her third season as a coach.

 Miranda Thomas Scurlock, Administration Coordinator-Elect